 - Team members with the Biller or Scheduler role will have access to view and edit all clients' appointments.

-- This is important for adherence to HIPAA’s Meaningful Use clause that states that administrative staff should only have access to PHI that is required for them to do their jobs.
+- This is important for adherence to HIPAA’s Meaningful Use clause, which states that administrative staff should only have access to PHI that's required for them to do their jobs.

 Can we still use the Google Calendar 2-way Sync?

-Your practice can use our Google Calendar 2-way sync.
-Each individual clinician is able to connect their own schedule to one Google Calendar account.
+Yes, your practice can use our Google Calendar 2-way sync.
+Each individual clinician is able to connect their own schedule to a Google Calendar account.
 However, there isn't a way to connect a SimplePractice calendar to multiple Google Calendar accounts.

 How will appointments be scheduled?

-- Communication is key - a great way to communicate schedule adjustments effectively between team members is via Secure Messaging.
+- Communication is key.
+A great way to communicate schedule adjustments effectively between team members is via Secure Messaging.